ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

          sudo niccli -i <NIC index> nvm -setoption pcie_relaxed_ordering -value <value>

 For other vendors, refer to vendor-specific documentation for information about how to verify and enable this setting.
-Additionally, for Broadcom NICs you can also refer to the :ref:`Broadcom RoCE configuration scripts<RoCE-configuration-script-for-Broadcom-Thor-NIC>` provided in the networking guides to review and configure relaxed ordering in bulk on each NIC in a node.
+You can also refer to the `NICCLI configuration scripts
+<https://github.com/ROCm/cluster-networking/tree/main/niccli_scripts>`_ provided in the cluster networking github to
+review and configure relaxed ordering in bulk on each NIC in a node.

 Disable ACS and set IOMMU passthrough
 ------------------------------------------------------------------------------------------------------------------------